 - When a supplier has been booked, you will get an email informing you about this.
 You then send a purchase order from the Proceedo e-purchasing system.
 You will get the details you need for the order from the language coordinator.

-If you prefer to place the order yourself, you will find all the information you need at avropa.se.
+If you are placing the order yourself, you will find all the information you need at avropa.se.
 For translation services, the suppliers are ranked which means you have to contact supplier no 1 first.
+The framework agreement is registered in Proceedo.

 Sending a text for translation